 - Describe a situation where you have had to make a decision without the input of key stakeholders?
 How did you manage this?

 - Tell us about a big decision you have had to make recently.
 How did you go about it?

 The skills required for the position are usually listed in the job description.
-If not, try compiling your own list.
+If they are not, try compiling your own list.
 Search recruitment websites to find similar positions and talk to professionals in the field.
-If you’re applying for a position in Project, Portfolio and Programme Management, you can find details of typical skills and abilities in our Career Path profiles.
+If you’re applying for a position in Project, Portfolio and Programme Management or IT service management, you can find details of typical skills and abilities in our Career Path profiles.

 Rehearse Your Answers

 You can prepare for questions by thinking about situations where you have had to call on these skills.
 Practice using the STAR technique to structure your examples:

 - Situation – what was the situation you were in?

 - Task - explain what you needed to achieve.